everydayhero/boiler-room-builder/README.md

 #### Server.js

-If you use [Boiler room runner](https://github.com/everydayhero/boiler-room-runner#in-your-serverjs-file) to bootstrap your app, this will be simpler :simple_smile:).

 Your server.js file must export a function which takes some compilation info and returns a function.

 The returned function will take a route return a Promise which may: